30 Percent Ruling Netherlands

-30 percent ruling
+Applying for the 30 percent ruling

 30 ruling Netherlands: opt for partial non-domestic taxation

 If you have the 30% ruling you can opt for partial non-domestic taxation which releases you from the obligation to pay taxes on your worldwide wealth in box 3.
 On top of this you will be exempt from tax on income from savings and investments, as well as taxation on dividends from substantial shareholdings, with some exceptions.
 Along with some other practical advantages, such as an easier procedure for acquiring a Dutch driving license, this makes the 30 ruling a very favourable arrangement for expatriates.

-- If you wish to start a business in the Netherlands, it is very worthwhile to investigate whether you could qualify for the 30%-ruling as employed by your company.
+If you wish to start a business in the Netherlands, it is very worthwhile to investigate whether you could qualify for the 30%-ruling as employed by your company.
 In this case the company and payroll will need to be set up before you start working.

-basis even in difficult situations and where second opinions are needed.
 If you would like to know what the possibilities are in your case or seek advice how to apply the 30 ruling, please do not hesitate to contact us.